-- Liaisons with appropriate staff to ensure every patient and family member (if applicable) receives comprehensive information on specific modality advantages and disadvantages, hemodialysis treatments both at home and in-center, peritoneal dialysis, kidney transplantation, and conservative care, as well as education on hemodialysis access types with focus on the health and safety benefits of AV Fistula or AV-Graft compared to central venous catheters.
+- Acts as a liaison with appropriate staff to ensure every patient and family member (if applicable) receives comprehensive information on specific modality advantages and disadvantages, hemodialysis treatments both at home and in-center, peritoneal dialysis, kidney transplantation and conservative care, as well as education on hemodialysis access types with focus on the health and safety benefits of AV Fistula or AV-Graft compared to central venous catheters.

-- Organizes the Nephrology Practice late-stage CKD patient population with regard to CKD education, including modality selection, permanent access placement and maintenance, and a stable transition to RRT.
+- Organizes the Nephrology Practice late-stage CKD patient population regarding CKD education, including modality selection, permanent access placement and maintenance and a stable transition to RRT.

-- Utilizes appropriate EHR, to develop and maintain a HIPAA-compliant database of information about late-stage CKD patients in the program providing reports and analyses, and identifying trends, anomalies, and areas of concern.
-Participates in the interpretation of summary clinical data and its use in improving late-stage CKD care processes.
+- Participates in the interpretation of summary clinical data and its use in improving late-stage CKD care processes.